 The process of diagnosis may involve the following:

 Abdominal ultrasound - This test uses sound waves to produce a video image of your vessels to check for a potential aneurysm.
-At The University of Vermont Medical Center, we offer this test in our non-invasive diagnostic laboratory, located in our Vascular Surgery offices, to provide greater convenience for patients.
+At The University of Vermont Medical Center, we offer the abdominal ultrasound test in our non-invasive diagnostic laboratory, located in our Vascular Surgery offices, to provide greater convenience for patients.

 Computed Tomography (CT) scan - The UVM Medical Center offers the most advanced CT technology available today, providing comprehensive images of organs within seconds with a high degree of accuracy.
 A CT scan may be recommended if your aneurysm has grown to a certain size to determine if it needs to be repaired.

 Treatment for abdominal aortic aneurysms involves either regular monitoring or surgery.
 The treatment that is right for you will depend upon the size, shape, and growth patterns of your aneurysm.